akka/akka/akka-docs/rst/scala/actors.rst

   the compiler tells you about ambiguous implicits).

-The grand-child will be supervised by the child; the supervisor strategy for this relationship can also be configured using a DSL element:
+The grand-child will be supervised by the child; the supervisor strategy for this relationship can also be configured using a DSL element (supervision directives are part of the :class:`Act` trait):

 .. includecode:: ../../../akka-actor-tests/src/test/scala/akka/actor/ActorDSLSpec.scala#supervise-with